aidanschang/Video-Search-API/README.md

 ## Structures

-App.js is my main file which passing four different props to its children.
-I use async term submit to obtain the response from youtube API then break it down to a list of videos called *videolist* then individually map the *videolist* to each *VideoItem*.
+App.js is my main file which passes four different props to its children.
+I use async term-submit to obtain the response from youtube API and used *renderedList* function to map *VideoItem* from the response, then I evoke *renderedList* to return a list of videos *VideoList* to be displayed.
 A "ready to play video" called *VideoDetail* is then extracted and displayed as the main video.

 In this project, I heavily rely on Semantic UI for formatting the video list, text format, and grids.
 With that, restricted class names are implemented.
 Lastly, I also set some default search parameters to make the whole App a bit more intuitive.